anjali-148/Hotel_Management/README.md

-This Hotel Management Website is used for digitalising the booking and other works in a hotel so that user gets a interactive and seemingless experience in the hotel.
-The website is made from HTML, CSS and Jscript, making it interactive anduser friendly.
+This hotel management website is designed to digitize the booking process and streamline other operations within a hotel, ensuring users have an interactive and seamless experience.
+The website is built using HTML, CSS, and JavaScript, making it both interactive and user-friendly.

-Heres the glimpse of home page:
+Here’s a preview of the homepage:

+The website also allows users to check the availability of rooms.
+Here’s a glimpse of that feature: